MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/using-mobile-foundation/index.md

 ---
 ## Overview
 This tutorial provides step-by-step instructions to set-up a MobileFirst Server instance on IBM Containers using the **Mobile Foundation** service.
-Mobile Foundation is a **Bluemix service** that enables quick &amp; easy stand-up of scaleable Developer or Production environments of MobileFirst Foundation v8.0 Beta on **IBM Containers**.
+Mobile Foundation is a **Bluemix service** that enables quick &amp; easy stand-up of scaleable Developer or Production environments of MobileFirst Foundation v8.0 on **IBM Containers**.

 #### Jump to: